tanaylab/slanter/README.rst

 At a first glance, this seems to indicate there are two very sharply distinguished sub-groups, with a third mixed group.
-We know the batches were sampled from a continuous process, and biological processes are never like this.
+We know the batches were sampled from a continuous process, and biological processes are never this clean.
 We definitely can't use this to estimate the position of each batch along some development process.

 Perhaps the problem is with the clustering?
 We could invoke ``pheatmap`` without any clustering at